openmc-dev/openmc/_sources/usersguide/input.txt

     *Default*: total

   :scores:
     The desired responses to be accumulated.
-See below for full details on what responses can be tallied.
+See below for full details on the responses which be tallied.

 The following filters can be specified for a tally: